 Furthermore, we recognise our wider obligations to society to increase financial inclusion and are carrying out a number of initiatives to help more people access financial services.

-- Developed a prototype of an intelligence-led initiative that has proved better at detecting potential financial crime than existing industry-standard methods
+- We have started testing an intelligence-led initiative that has proved better at detecting potential financial crime than existing industry-standard methods

-- Set up the human rights steering committee to oversee the development of our approach to human rights
+- We have set up the human rights steering committee to oversee the development of our approach to human rights

-- Improved digital accessibility in 10 of our retail banking markets in 2018, and made physical services more accessible by starting a ‘barrier-free banking’ programme in Hong Kong to upgrade our branch and ATM networks
+- We expanded our ‘barrier-free banking’ programme in Hong Kong to make our branch and ATM networks more accessible

-- Collected USD7.6 billion in taxes on behalf of governments in 2018
+- We collected USD9.3 billion in taxes on behalf of governments in 2019

 Technology targets financial crime